savantcare/healthbrain-deprecated/README.md

 1. When page is reloaded and there is no correction to DB server or a slow connection to DB server the page should load from localstorage immediately.

 2. When a page is already on the doctor browser and the doctor gives the commanbd "rec" then the recommendations show immediately from localcache and api is fired in the back.
-If the api returns new data the view is updated.
+If the api returns new data the view is updated. (lazy-read)

 3. When doctor adds a rec, the view gets updated.
-If server update fails then the view is reverted.
+If server update fails then the view is reverted. (lazy-write)

 4. When doctor is offline and open a patient file they see the page. #not-working